uriel1998/ppl_virdirsyncer_addysearch/README.md

 Do exactly the same thing, except call `addressbookhelper_v`.sh .
 This requires `imagemagick` and `base64` in order to pull out the image and then trick `zenity` into showing it.
+I kept it a separate file for clarity and because so much of that code is from others (thank you!).

 The photo extraction is hugely derivative of [Alexx Roche's](https://stackoverflow.com/users/1153645/alexx-roche) code on [Stack Overflow](https://stackoverflow.com/a/48660570) (and under a MIT license as well),